Resources · Chargeback Defense

 What Is a Chargeback?

-A chargeback happens when the cardholder goes to the bank instead of the merchant
+A chargeback is when the cardholder goes to the bank instead of the merchant

 A chargeback occurs when a customer contacts their card-issuing bank to dispute a purchase and request a refund.
 Sometimes the transaction is genuinely unauthorized or fraudulent.
 Other times, the issue is a misunderstanding around pricing, refund policies, duplicate processing, fulfillment, or the customer simply not recognizing the charge on their statement.

-Chargebacks are not always caused by stolen cards or criminal fraud.
-Many start with preventable issues like unclear billing descriptors, poor communication, missing proof of delivery, or a customer service problem that was never resolved in time.
+Chargebacks aren't always caused by stolen cards or criminal fraud.
+Many start with preventable issues — unclear billing descriptors, poor communication, missing proof of delivery, or a customer service problem that was never resolved in time.

-Even if the customer is completely wrong, the burden usually falls on the merchant to respond quickly and provide documentation.
-That is why prevention matters so much.
+Even if the customer is completely wrong, the burden falls on the merchant to respond quickly and provide documentation.
+That's why prevention matters so much.

 Why chargebacks hurt

 A chargeback is more than just a refund.
-It can create extra fees, increased risk monitoring, lost product or service revenue, and a lot of avoidable administrative pain.
+It creates extra fees, increased risk monitoring, lost product or service revenue, and a lot of avoidable administrative pain.

 !Lost revenue from the sale